In the aftermath of the tragic passing of Silver King, another in a long line of deaths in the ring, we have some very important questions to ask.

 The death of Silver King – What went wrong?

-Silver King, while wrestling at an event at The Roundhouse in London on May 11, 2019, bounced off the ropes and delivered a jumping clothesline to Juventud Guerrera.
+Silver King (known to many as the villain Ramses in the 2009 film Nacho Libre), while wrestling at an event at The Roundhouse in London on May 11, 2019, bounced off the ropes and delivered a jumping clothesline to Juventud Guerrera.
 After a near pinfall, Juventud kicked out.
 Silver King was now laying on his stomach with one arm dangling over Juventud but unable to get up fully even though wrestling logic dictates that Juventud was the one who supposedly should have been hurt after the maneuver.

 Afterward, Silver King just laid face down unresponsive on the mat.
 With Juventud unable to turn him over despite several attempts, he seemed confused.
 You could almost imagine him saying the words, “What’s going on?” while looking toward referee Black Terry for some guidance.
 Inexplicably, the referee continued to urge Silver King to get up and seemed to see no reason to stop the match.